 Commercial trucks are a constant presence on American roadways, driving millions of miles annually.
 According to the Federal Motor Carrier Safety Administration (FMCSA), there are now 3.5 million truck drivers in the U.S. delivering 70% of the nation’s freight.
 Though the trucking industry generates $700 billion annually, the average company only makes about a nickel on every dollar earned.

 This begs the question: are trucking companies cutting corners to make tight deadlines and improve profitability?
-The answer can be found by reviewing truck accident statistics; more specifically, by breaking down these numbers to see which companies have the worst records.

 What Truck Company Has the Most Accidents?